Softtorch operators¤

 Arguments:

-x: Input Array of shape (..., n, ...).soft_index: A SoftIndex of shape (..., k, ..., [n]) (positive Array which sums to 1 over the last dimension).dim: Axis along which to apply the soft index.
+x: Input Tensor of shape (..., n, ...).soft_index: A SoftIndex of shape (..., k, ..., [n]) (positive Tensor which sums to 1 over the last dimension).
+If dim is None, must be two-dimensional.
+If dim is not None, must have x.ndim + 1 == soft_index.ndim, and x must be broadcast-compatible with soft_index along dimensions other than dim.dim: Dim along which to apply the soft index.
 If None, the input is flattened before applying the soft indices.
-Defaults to None.

 Returns:

-Array of shape (..., k, ...), representing the result after soft selection along the specified dim.
+Tensor of shape (..., k, ...), representing the result after soft selection along the specified dim.

 softtorch.take(x: torch.Tensor, soft_index: torch.Tensor, dim: int | None = None) -> torch.Tensor